unigrid-project/unigrid-project.github.io/docs/gridnode/setup.md

 ![](../../assets/images/gn-send-tokens.png)

 After the transaction has processed you will see it appear on your `Wallet` screen.
 Click on the clipboard to copy the transaction ID and save it for later.
-The transactrion we created can be viewd here [Explorer](https://explorer.unigrid.org/tx/d4d91ea946eb3a1f5b8e6ae1049b44ad8ed6c5644004ab662681e6e08e714080){: .btn .btn-blue }
+The transaction we created can be viewed here [Explorer](https://explorer.unigrid.org/tx/d4d91ea946eb3a1f5b8e6ae1049b44ad8ed6c5644004ab662681e6e08e714080){: .btn .btn-blue }

 ![](../../assets/images/gn-get-txid.png)

 ## Server setup

-To follow along this guide you will need either a server running Ubuntu **tested on Ubuntu 22**, you have access to or a VPS (Virtual Private Server).
+To follow along this guide you will need either a server running Ubuntu 16+ or you have access to or a VPS (Virtual Private Server).
+There are many choices when it comes to renting VPS servers.
+Here are a few we recommend and have been using for years.

+ [Contabo](https://contabo.com/){: .btn .btn-blue } [OVH](https://www.ovhcloud.com/){: .btn .btn-blue }

+We recommend a minimum of 2GB per gridnode you will run.
+Later on the gridnodes will benefit from running on their own machines as they will utilize all of the servers resources and be rewarded accordingly.